kawaus03/docker-laravel-vue/README.md

 127.0.0.1 vue-sanctum.work
 ```

-5. Access to Laravel project and Vuejs project.
+5. Access to Laravel and Vuejs project.

 * Laravel project